5T33Z0/Lenovo-T530-Hackintosh-OpenCore/Install_macOS12.md

 ### 2. Install Intel HD4000 Drivers

-Once you reach the set-up assistant (where you set language, time zone, etc), you will notice that the system feels super sluggish – that's normal because it is running in VESA mode without graphics accelleration, since the friendly guys at Apple removed the Intel HD 4000 drivers.
+Once you reach the set-up assistant (where you set language, time zone, etc), you will notice that the system feels super sluggish – that's normal because it is running in VESA mode without graphics acceleration, since the friendly guys at Apple removed the Intel HD 4000 drivers.

 To install them, do the following: